Install a wall oven to keep your kitchen spacious and stylish

 Gas vs. Electric

-Depending on the hook-ups available in your kitchen, you can install a gas or electric oven.
+Depending on the hook-ups available in your kitchen, you can install a gas wall oven or electric wall oven.
 If you have the option to install either, choose based on your needs and budget.

 - Some wall ovens feature a one-and-a-half oven configuration, with the half oven providing room for warming, grilling and reheating.